Updated 17/12/24

 3. Showing affection

 Much like we might hug someone to express love, your cat’s headbutt is a sign that they feel safe and want to build a bond with you.
-Only the most confident cats will headbutt their pet parents, so if your cat head bumps you, it’s a sure sign they trust and adore you.
+Only the most confident cats will headbutt their pet parents, so if your cat is head bumping you, it’s a sure sign they trust and adore you.
 Lucky you!

 4. Calming and comforting